department-of-veterans-affairs/vets-website/content/pages/pension/index.md

   <div class="link">
     <a href="vets.gov/pension/aid-attendance-housebound/"><b>VA Aid and Attendance or Housebound Allowance Benefits</b></a>
-    <p>If you need help with daily activities, or you're housebound, find out how to apply for extra VA pension benefits.</p>
+    <p>If you need help with daily activities or you're housebound, find out how to apply for extra VA pension benefits.</p>
   </div>

   <div class="link">